How To Get A Design Review Board to Approve Your New Home or Remodeling Project

 1. Read and understand the design guidelines.

 Board members love projects that are easy to approve.
 If the project you want to build doesn’t address the guidelines or the character of the community it’ll be difficult to get it through.
-Remember that it’s the community that wants the guidelines enforced.
+Remember that it’s the community – not just the board members – that wants the guidelines enforced.

 2. Look at other approved projects in your neighborhood.